-What Your Doctor May Not Tell You About Premenopause is the menopause book by Harvard-trained family physician Dr. John R. Lee.
+What Your Doctor May Not Tell You About Premenopause is a very informative and helpful book for your health.

-Feeling tired and stressed, fibroids, endometriosis, PMS, mood swings, lumpy breasts, unexplained weight gain – the list of symptoms normally associated with the menopause years seems to be happening earlier today than ever before.
+• Felling depressed – the list of symptoms normally associated with the menopause years seems to be happening earlier today than ever before.

 According to Dr. Lee, today’s women are having the symptoms because of hormone imbalance caused by too much estrogen and a deficiency of the hormone progesterone.

 What does Premenopause feel like?
 Does perimenopause cause weight gain?
 There are answers and solutions to premenopause symptoms without synthetic drugs with their side effects, antidepressant medications or hysterectomy.

 A woman in her 30’s or 40’s who is hormone balanced should be confident, generally healthy and with enough experience to have confidence in herself and her abilities to manage her life.